DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 StatusDescription: Bad Request
 ```

-- This error message means that the Instance Export script sent a request to our API and it was not processed because we couldn't find the document because it contains a invalid character like a ¿ or something else in the filename that was not accept as a valid request in our API server.
-Our recommendation to solve the problem is: pleas contact us through help desk and we can investigate it furter and help you to solve the problem but it might be related to renaming the file and removing the invalid characters in the file name.
+This error message means that the Instance Export script sent a request to our API and that was not accepted as a valid request in our API server, possibly due to invalid characters.

+**Recommendation**: check if the name of the item has any special characters like the ones mentioned above and remove it from the name.

 ```
 An error occurred